-Although merely a geometrical illustration, Eq~\ref{illuUpperbound} aligns quite well with the explicit next-to leading order (NLO) analysis.
-If identifying $h$ as the discovered 125 GeV SM Higgs boson, it is shown in \cite{Nierste:2019fbx} that $m_H$ and $m_A$ are individually bounded by 485 GeV and 545 GeV, so SCPV with $\text{U(1)}_Y$ indeed has no decouple limit.
-This is clearly a consistent requirement for the low energy spectrum, so adding more heavy Higgs doublets does not change the scenario, as recently proved in~\cite{Miro:2024zka}.
-Generalization to the electroweak gauge symmetry $\text{SU(2)}_{\text{L}}\times\text{U(1)}_Y$, is straight forward.
+Although merely a geometrical illustration, Eq~\ref{illuUpperbound} aligns quite well with the explicit next-to-leading order analysis.
+If identifying $h$ as the discovered 125 GeV SM Higgs boson, then it is shown in \cite{Nierste:2019fbx} that $m_H$ and $m_A$ are individually bounded by 485 GeV and 545 GeV, so S$CP$V with $U(1)_Y$ indeed has no decouple limit.
+This is clearly a consistent requirement for the low energy spectrum, so adding more heavy Higgs doublets does not change the scenario, as recently proven in~\cite{Miro:2024zka}.
+Generalization to the electroweak gauge symmetry $SU(2)_{L}\times U(1)_Y$ is straight forward.

-Therefore, the low-energy particle spectrum for minimal CP conserving SO(10) is same as light 2HDM.
+Therefore, the low-energy particle spectrum for minimal $CP$ conserving $SO(10)$ is the same as light 2HDM.
 But remember, we have in total four Higgs doublets in the generic basis, two in $10_H$ and two in $126_H$.
 To go to the low energy effective theory, we firstly define the following light states:

 where